columbus-elst-connection/l-system-workshop/book/src/outline.md

 happened.

 The interpreter is the workhorse of our program.
-Although it is the centerpiece of our software, it is a quit simple machine.
+Although it is the centerpiece of our software, it is a quite simple machine.

 ## Renderer
 An L-system without a "picture" is as a Christmas tree without decorations.
 It